35 children die in Ethiopia's Afar amid drought, conflict - NewsBreak

 35 children die in Ethiopia's Afar amid drought, conflict

-NAIROBI, Kenya — (AP) — At least 35 children have died in recent weeks due to drought and conflict in Ethiopia’s northeastern Afar region, according to a local hospital and the medical charity Doctors Without Borders.
+At least 35 children have died in recent weeks due to drought and conflict in Ethiopia ’s northeastern Afar region, according to a local hospital and the medical charity Doctors Without Borders.

 The announcement Thursday came days after a government minister denied that people have died due to food shortages.